This article outlines what User Groups is, how it helps you, and everything you need to know about its functionality.

 - Alter the permissions of multiple users at once

 For example, you can set all users within your frontline staff user group to have admin access to your Brisbane pumps, but read-only access to your Brisbane compressors.
 There are three permission levels you can set: read, write or admin.
-These will be explained in further detail later.
+These are explained in further detail in our article About User Permissions.
+Importantly, users must have a Standard User type or higher to be granted write or admin access.
+Restricted Users can only be granted read access.

 - Easily segment your staff so that users only see the assets they require on their dashboard

-Being able to create users groups, and allocate them to device groups, means that on their dashboard the only devices users will see are those they have been granted access to.
+Being able to create user groups, and allocate them to device groups, means that on their dashboard the only devices users will see are those they have been granted access to.

 For example, unless the frontline staff have been given access to them, they won't see any other groups other than the Brisbane pumps and compressors.